timonus/Rhea/README.md

 ## Development

-- Rhea is open source, however the Dropbox and Bitly API keys needed for it to run aren’t present in the open source repo.
-In order to develop Rhea you’ll need to provide these keys by doing the following:
+- Rhea is open source, however the Dropbox key and URL shortening service needed for it to run aren’t present in the open source repo.
+In order to develop Rhea you’ll need to provide these by doing the following:
 	- Fill in `_dropboxAppKey` and add a URL scheme with the format `db-yourDropboxAppKey` to your info.plist's entry for `CFBundleURLTypes` for Dropbox auth.
-	- Fill in `_bitlyClientIdentifier`, `_bitlyClientSecret`, and add `rhea-bitly-auth://bitlyauth` as a whitelisted redirect URI in your Bitly app's OAuth app settings for Bitly auth.
+	- Stub out use of `TJURLShortener`, a private repo.
 - Rhea uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so run `git submodule update --init` when cloning.